lino-framework/book/docs/specs/courses.rst

-An **activity** is
-when a "teacher" meets more or less regularily with a group of "participants".
-Lino can automatically generate calendar entries for an activity according to recurrency rules.
+A **course** is when a "teacher" meets more or less regularily with a group of "pupils".
+Lino can automatically generate calendar entries for a course according to recurrency rules.

-The participants of an activity are stored as **enrolments**.
+The pupils of a course are stored as **enrolments**.

 There is a configurable list of **topics**.
-Activities are grouped into **activity lines**.
-An activity line is a series of activities having a same **topic**.
+Courses are grouped into **course lines**.
+A course line is a series of courses having a same **topic**.

 .. contents::